kitchenr/BRB_Seq-Analysis/README.md

 Once the mapping file is created save it in your metadate folder along with your mouse genome reference files (example provided).

+In the metadata folder you should have your mapping file and the parameters file that you can download from this repo:

 In your Scripts folder you should have: BRB_MultiQC_SpikeIn_240116.sh and BRB_Seq_Muegge_241112_TwoStage_noMulti.sh.

 First you run: